 But Wildlife ACT’s impact does not stop there.
 Their educational Kids Camps, in-school conservation lessons, conservation ambassador club programme and community game drives, have reached over 82,000 local children and adults – inspiring a new generation of conservationists.

-Today, 12 years later, the organisation continues to grow and thrive, held up by dedicated staff, a global network of ambassadors and strong, committed partners.
-“We are extremely proud of what we have achieved in the past 12 years, and look forward to many more years of success in the conservation sector in Africa”, says Wildlife ACT’s Managing Director, Mark Gerrard.
+Today, the organisation continues to grow and thrive, held up by dedicated staff, a global network of ambassadors and strong, committed partners.
+“We are extremely proud of what we have achieved and look forward to many more years of success in the conservation sector in Africa”, says Wildlife ACT’s Managing Director, Mark Gerrard.

 “The COVID pandemic has had a significant impact on us as an organisation, however, taking the positives out of the situation, it has forced us to use our strengths and be innovative.
 It has strengthened partnerships and collaboration in the region, and it will hopefully build our resilience as we put our heads forward to tackle the global good that is wildlife conservation.”